 - Channel through which the customer placed the order

 - Time of the orders

-It’s easier to visualise with the image below:
+It’s easier to visualize with the image below:

 Let’s understand the scenarios:

-- Customer who had ordered 6 months back has to be sent a different communication from the customer who had made his first purchase 2 days back.
+- Customer who had ordered six months back has to be sent a different communication from the customer who had made his first purchase two days back.